yyyujintang/yyyujintang.github.io/_pages/about.md

 My Long-Term Research Interest lies in:

-* Next Generation Vision Backbone Design (Based on State Space Models like Mamba, Mamba-2, etc.)
+* Next Generation Vision Backbone Design
 * Video Large Language Models (VLM)

 Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of AGI!